Oomnitza/oomnitza-connector/README.md

 `--port` is used to specify the server's port.
 Default is 8000

-The url pointing to the connector server instance should ends with the name of the connector:
+The url pointing to the connector server instance should end with the name of the connector:

 Examples: